MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

 ms.author: brenduns
 manager: angrobe
 ---
-# List of prerequisite checks for System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*This topic provides details about the prerequisite checks available in the Preqrequisite Checker standalone application.
-You can run Prerequisite Checker before you run Setup to install or upgrade a System Center Configuration Manager site, or before you install a site system role on a new server.
+# List of prerequisite checks for System Center Configuration Manager

+*Applies to: System Center Configuration Manager (Current Branch)*

+The following sections detail the available prerequisite checks.

 For information about using Prerequisite Checker, see [Prerequisite Checker](prerequisite-checker.md).

 ##  <a name="BKMK_Security"></a> Prerequisite checks for security rights